 More recently Jim Al-Khalili‘s (Professor of Physics, University of Surrey) BAFTA nominated series on Chemistry: A Volatile History and Alice Roberts‘ (medical doctor, anthropologist and Professor at the University of Birmingham) The Incredible Human Journey have also won widespread acclaim.
 Both series have powerful narratives.
 As testimony to their abilities, both are now Professors in Public Engagement in Science at their respective Universities.

 But the promotion of science predates the television age.
 The Royal Institution of Science has championed public interest in science for 200 years.
 Started by Michael Faraday in 1825, The Royal Institution of Science is famous for their Christmas Lectures.
 Situated in Albemarle Street in London, this is the site of the first one-way system – established to marshall huge crowds of gentry in their horse-drawn carriages to and from the Royal Institution.

 The effect on University applications?

 2012 has been a difficult year for Universities, with overall applications for entry down by 7% vs 2011 (180k) to 2.37 million (2).
-Against the backdrop of up to £9,000 fees introduced this year this is hardly surprising.
+Further, against the backdrop of up to £9,000 fees introduced this year this is hardly surprising.

 Yet what about science specifically?
-University applications for sciences have held up better than the UK average for all subjects accounting for 33% of 2011 applications compared with 31% in 2010.
+University applications for sciences held up better than the UK average for all subjects and accounted for 33% of 2011 applications compared with 31% in 2010.
 Biological science applications are 4.4% (9k) lower while physical sciences are just 0.6% (546) lower and medicine and related sciences are 1% (4k) higher (1).
 Applications to the University of Manchester are 10% (5.3k) lower vs 2010.

 Looking at another measure of public interest, the book best-seller lists; the hardback of Brian Cox’s The Wonders of The Universe sold over 100k copies in 2011.
 This was one of only two science related books in the non-fiction hardback top 20, along with David Attenborough’s Frozen Planet (2).
 In addition, Amazon reported sales of telescopes were up 500% following the airing of Stargazing Live.